 Current H. Stewart Dunn, Jr. Civil Liberties Fellows

-Kristin Bergman, Class of 2014 – Berkman Center for Internet and Society (Cambridge, MA)
+Kristin Bergman – Berkman Center for Internet and Society (Cambridge, MA)

-Kristin will assist the Berkman Center’s Citizen Media Law Project and Online Media Legal Network.
-The Citizen Media Law Project facilitates citizen participation in online media and protects the legal rights of those engaged in speech on the Internet.
-The Online Media Legal Network is a pro bono initiative that connects lawyers and law school clinics with online journalists and digital media creators who need legal help, including with First Amendment matters.
+Kristin will assist the Berkman Center’s Digital Media Law Project.
+The Digital Media Law Project (DMLP) focuses on the intersection of First Amendment free speech issues and the internet by facilitating citizen participation in online media and protecting the legal rights of people engaged in speech on the internet.
+Kristin also will help DMLP’s Online Media Legal Network, a pro bono initiative that connects lawyers with expertise in First Amendment issues with individuals and organizations needing legal assistance.

-Elizabeth Smith, Class of 2014 – American Civil Liberties Union of Virginia (Richmond, VA)
+David Weilnau – American Civil Liberties Union of Virginia Foundation (Richmond, VA)

 David will assist with many free speech and civil liberties matters.
 One example is a lawsuit filed on behalf of five homeless people challenging a municipal panhandling ordinance; the case raises issues under the First and Fourteenth Amendments.

 A volunteer for De Vecino a Vecino, the Law School’s immigration law society, David helps low-income Spanish-speaking immigrants.
 He is a member of the William and Mary Law Review and the Volunteer Service Corps.
 Last summer he interned with the Legal Aid Society of the Roanoke Valley.
 He has been active with immigrant rights groups and Habitat for Humanity.
 David earned Phi Beta Kappa honors at Ursinus College with a degree in Politics and a minor in Spanish.